 You will also notice that the more experienced wine testers swirl their wine around in the glass before they taste it.
 Although it may seem strange, a slight swirl of wine actually adds to the taste.
 Most wines are aged in bottles for a long time, sometimes even years.
 When the wine is rotated in a glass, swirling releases the flavors in the wine and brings them out when the wine is enjoyed.

 At wine tastings, you will have to look at the wine, smell it, and then swirl it around in the glass – and finally taste it.
 Odors are an integral part of the process because you will get a lot more from the wine when you smell it first.
 The wine has a rather intriguing aroma that adds to the taste that makes the wine so well known.
-When you smell the wine, allow yourself for a moment to smell and think about the wine that you are smelling.
+When you smell the wine, allow yourself a moment to smell and think about the wine you are smelling.

 The Importance of the Aftertaste

 Last but not least, you will want to know how to taste the wine properly.
 Your tongue has back and front buds to help you detect the flavors.
 The wine is full of flavors, and how you taste it will give you the most significant influence.
-When you put wine in your mouth, always swirl it in your mouth for a few seconds and let them that the flavors dance to your palate.
+When you put wine in your mouth, swirl it for a few seconds and let the flavors dance to your palate.
 When your taste buds start discovering wine, you can think of what you are trying.
 After the ingestion of the wine, let the aftertaste give you even more insight into the type and taste of the wine.

 Never Miss an Opportunity to Taste the Wine